Pan Am Flight 103 Fast Facts

 January 10, 2001 - Prosecutors present their closing arguments in the case after calling 232 witnesses over eight months.
 Defense closing arguments follow, after lawyers for the pair call only three witnesses.

-January 31, 2001 - Abdelbeset Ali Mohmed al Megrahi is found guilty and jailed for a minimum of 27 years.
-Al Amin Khalifa Fhimah is found not guilty.
+January 31, 2001 - Al Megrahi is found guilty and jailed for a minimum of 27 years.
+Fhimah is found not guilty.

-March 14, 2002 - Abdelbeset Ali Mohmed al Megrahi loses his appeal against his murder conviction in the 1988 Lockerbie bombing.
+March 14, 2002 - Al Megrahi loses his appeal against his murder conviction in the 1988 Lockerbie bombing.

 2003 - President Gadhafi agrees to pay $2.7 billion in compensation to families of those killed in the bombing.